 I explain a little about our constitution, and add a bit of faded information from that one U.S. military history class I took sophomore year: the origins of the second amendment may have stemmed from a fear, which perhaps the founders derived from earlier English history, of there being no check on a standing army; and that back in those days the differences between the firearm(s) a citizen carried and the firearms(s) the army carried were not so great.
 But no one is satisfied with this answer, not me, anyway.

 To me the second amendment has always been quite easy.
 One need only have a firm grasp of English to understand it.
-If you’re in a militia, you have the right to keep and bear arms – and even then it must be well regulated.
-Easy.
+If you’re in a militia, you have the right to keep and bear arms, and it must be well regulated.
+Regulated is not defined, but it seems something reasonable people should be able to agree on.
+Nor could the definition of arms anticipate flame-throwers and hand grenades, never mind tanks, anit-tank weapons, and all the wonders of NBC1nuclear, biological, chemical warfare.

 What if you’re not associated with a militia?
 Permitted or not?
 The constitution doesn’t say.
-Given that, the gun question becomes a perfect law for each state to implement as it sees fit.
-State A could pass laws requiring all citizens of a certain age to keep and bear arms; State B could pass more restrictive laws.
-But that’s blue sky because the second amendment is a part of the constitution.
-And the genie is out of the bottle anyway; even if no more guns were sold in the U.S., there are tens of millions firearms already out there.
+Given that, the ‘n0t in the militia’ gun question becomes a perfect law for each state to implement as it sees fit.
+State A could pass laws allowing non-militia citizens of a certain age to keep and bear arms; State B could pass more restrictive laws.
+But it’s not so simple, there are a variety of factors, mostly economic and emotional.

 The late lunch is over, and the setting sun is turning the chalky peak at Fort Coudon pink.